Keller Independent School District: District Split possibility

 During early 2025, the district Board of Trustees considered the possibility of splitting the district into two due to budgetary issues.
 The proposed plan to split the district involved the existing district being renamed to “Alliance ISD,” encompassing the entire current district and retaining all existing assets and liabilities, including approximately $700 million in bond debt.
 Following this rebranding, the portion of the district located east of U.S. Highway 377 would have formally detached and established itself as a separate entity under the original name of Keller ISD.
 This would have allowed the new district to qualify for benefits available to newly created school districts, while leaving the rebranded Alliance ISD with the majority of lower-income students and the majority of the district’s existing debts.
 The proposal faced significant opposition due to a perceived lack of transparency and questions over how certain facilities like the Keller Center for Advanced Learning (KCAL) and district natatorium would be shared between the two districts.
-The public backlash resulted in the resignation of district superintendent Tracy Johnson, a student-led walkout at Keller High School, and ultimately the abandoning of the proposal with the district citing "no viable path forward."
+The public backlash resulted in the resignation of district superintendent Tracy Johnson, a student-led walkout at all 4 high schools and some of the middle schools, and ultimately the abandoning of the proposal with the district citing "no viable path forward."